Explore other offices & services

 When an incident takes place and a building has not been damaged, persons are encouraged to remain inside the structure until told that it is safe to exit.
 If a building has been damaged, persons should take personal items (purse, wallet, access cards) and follow the evacuation procedures for the building (close doors, proceed to the nearest exit, and use the stairs instead of the elevators).
 Once evacuated, seek shelter at the nearest College building.
 If police, fire and/or campus safety personnel are on the scene their directions should be followed.

-Access additional information about the emergency response/evacuation procedures.
+Access additional information about the emergency response/evacuation procedures are found in the Annual Security and Fire Safety Report.

 Knox College community members are encouraged to notify Campus Safety of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate threat to the health and safety of students and/or employees on campus.
 Campus Safety has the responsibility to respond to, and summon the necessary resources to mitigate, investigate, and document any situation that may have caused the emergency or dangerous circumstances.